Australian kangaroo exporters look to hop into meat-hungry China

 Others are reluctant to consume an animal that figures in the national coat of arms.
 Just 15.5 percent of people eat kangaroo meat more than four times a year.

-Australia is already a large supplier of red meat to China, with shipments worth A$616 million ($577 million) in the 2012/13 season.
+Australia is already a large supplier of red meat to China, with shipments worth A$616 million in the 2012/13 season.
 The kangaroo industry hopes to jump into the action.

 "It would be huge if we could get access to the Chinese market and they are certainty very interested," said Ray Borda, founder and managing director of Macro Meats, Australia's largest processor of kangaroo and wild game meat.